Program Costs for Summer 2019

-All students who have confirmed their admission will be registered in their course(s); if you decide to withdraw after you have sent in your confirmation form and deposit, you must submit the official withdrawal request form on your UChicago application.
+All students who have confirmed their admission will be registered in their course(s); if you decide to withdraw after you have sent in your confirmation form and deposit, you must email email@example.com with an official withdrawal request.
 Students are responsible for the program fee if they have not officially withdrawn.

 Please Note: verbally informing an instructor that you are withdrawing or failing to attend classes does not constitute an official withdrawal.

 Tuition refunds for each program are as follows:

 - All fees (e.g., Application Fee) are nonrefundable.